ConservationColorado/asana-hire/README.md

 - One click creation of jobs materials, including Asana projects
 - Admin console within the application
-- Custom job forms you can create and embed on your site
 - A fork of this repository that is standalone, independent of Asana

 # Getting started